Esri/arcgis-maps-sdk-toolkit-qt/uitools/toolkitcpp/README.md

 >
 >  **Project Management** ==> **Add as a subproject to project:** none, **Add to version control:** none

-- In your apps `.pro` file, add an `include` statement that points to the path of the `toolkit.pri` file that you have on disk.
+- In your apps `.pro` file (for example: TestNorthArrow.pro), add an `include` statement that points to the path of the `toolkit.pri` file that you have on disk.

 > For example:
 > ```cpp